Indigenous Australians celebrate historic state treaty

 Making up less than four percent of the current population, Indigenous peoples still have lives about eight years shorter than other Australians and are far more likely to be imprisoned or die in police custody.

-Indigenous leader Jill Gallagher, who spent years working towards the treaty, said "history was made".
+Indigenous leader Jill Gallagher, who spent years working towards the treaty, said that "history was made".

+"I feel like my people have some hope now," she told national broadcaster ABC.

 Generations of Indigenous Australians have tried, and failed, to strike similar treaties with Australia's federal government.